BRAKING PLENARY

 9:05 am - 9:45 am EXAMINE THE CURRENT STATE & PACE OF THE AUTOMOTIVE CHASSIS INDUSTRY AND FUTURE OEM ROADMAP

-Mauricio Dominguez - Analyst, S&P Global
+Mauricio Dominguez - Senior Analyst Chassis, Component Forecasts, S&P Global

 KEYNOTE PRESENTATION